Chewing Gum (song)

 "Chewing Gum" is a song by Norwegian singer Annie from her debut studio album, Anniemal (2004).
-Written by Richard X and Hannah Robinson, the song is based on metaphor which likens men to chewing gum.
+Written by Richard X and Hannah Robinson, the song is based on a metaphor which likens men to chewing gum.

 The song was released as the album's lead single on 30 August 2004.
 It received positive reviews from music critics.
 "Chewing Gum" was the album's most commercially successful single, reaching number eight on the Norwegian Singles Chart and number 25 on the UK Singles Chart.

 Background and writing

 Producer Richard X was impressed with Annie's debut single "The Greatest Hit".
 He asked Annie to record vocals for his debut album Richard X Presents His X-Factor Vol. 1.
 In exchange, he contributed "Chewing Gum", co-written with Hannah Robinson, to Anniemal.
 Richard X's songwriting was inspired by a put-down that his girlfriend devised to describe self-important, vain people.

 The song's lyrics compare being in a relationship with chewing gum, "chewing for fun" and then moving on to the next relationship "when all the flavor has gone."
 Annie compared the song's sound to the work of new wave group the Tom Tom Club.
 Reviewers compared "Chewing Gum" to the group's 1981 single "Genius of Love".

+The song samples the well-known drum loop from "The Message" by Grandmaster Flash and the Furious Five.

 Critical reception

-"Chewing Gum" received very positive reviews from music critics.
+"Chewing Gum" was met with critical acclaim.
 Pitchfork ranked the track at number 11 on its list of the "Top 50 Singles of 2004".
 Stylus Magazine listed it tenth on its list of the top 40 singles of 2004.
 The song was listed 31st on the 2004 Pazz & Jop list, a survey of several hundred music critics conducted by Robert Christgau.